agilesolutions/agilesolutions.github.io/presentations/pages/observability.md

 - Traces: tracking sequence of Events that occur while handing AI requests across misc Components, check how data flows from one component into another.

 ## Observability in Spring AI
+Spring AI utilizes Micrometer to get a complete view of your application performance and identifying issues across distributed Spring AI components.
+Micrometer provides an abstraction for capturing metrics (request counts, CPU usage, response times...) and export it to popular monitoring systems like Prometheus.
 - Spring Framework supports observability through [Micrometer](https://micrometer.io/) for metrics.
 - Spring Framework supports observability through [Micrometer Tracing](https://micrometer.io/docs/tracing) for distributed tracing.
 - Spring AI provides metrics and tracing functionality for its core components, including ChatClient, Advisors, ChatModel, EmbeddingModel, ImageModel, and VectorStore